sshiraiwa/PySTRUMPACK/README.md

      spss.solve(b, x, 0)

- STRUMPACK.<PREFIX>StrumpackSolver has methods to access all functions defined in STRUMPACK C interface (StrumpackSparseSolver.hpp).
+ STRUMPACK.`<PREFIX>`StrumpackSolver has methods to access functions defined in STRUMPACK C interface (StrumpackSparseSolver.hpp).
 For example,

      from STRUMPACK import *